Access to Antibiotics

 Access initiatives for antibiotic treatments in development

-GARDP aims to ensure that its newly developed or co-developed antibiotic treatments for newborns, children, and adults are accessible for appropriate use in patients around the world, with a special focus on low- and middle-income countries.
-In this pursuit, GARDP embeds access initiatives into its agreements to develop and co-develop antibiotics, for example with Venatorx Pharmaceuticals and Entasis Therapeutics (see milestones below).
+GARDP aims to ensure that its newly developed or co-developed antibiotic treatments for newborns, children and adults are accessible for appropriate use in patients around the world, with a special focus on low- and middle-income countries.
+In this pursuit, GARDP embeds access initiatives into its agreements to develop and co-develop antibiotics, for example with Venatorx Pharmaceuticals and Entasis Therapeutics, now an affiliate of Innoviva Specialty Therapeutics (see milestones below).

 To carry out this work, GARDP analyses the entire product-to-patient pathway to identify and, with partners, address access barriers.
 GARDP also prioritizes the development of evidence across populations and age groups so that medical professionals can better understand how and when to use these newly available antibiotics appropriately.